ToanVuong/ProbabilityAndStatistics_HK242_Group7/README.md

 This repository contains structured Jupyter documentation and example code for each section of the "Probability and Statistics" chapter from the Dive into Deep Learning book.
 The content is organized into three main sections:

+1 - Notebooks

-1 - Report:
+2 - Report:

-1.1.
+2.1.
 A full written report (PDF format)

-1.2.
+2.2.
 A presentation slide (PDF format)

-2 - Exercises (8 practice exercises in the chapter and 3 advanced exercises)
+3 - Exercises (8 practice exercises in the chapter and 3 advanced exercises)

-3 - Sections (code examples).
-Each numbered notebook corresponds to a section in the "Probability and Statistics" chapter:

 ---